scottwillmoore/elm-hello/README.md

 ✔️ Show a visual indicator of the automatic transition.

+✔️  Build and upload to Github pages.

 ❌ Change the background to a random gradient every transition.

-❌ Build and upload to Github pages.

 ## Thoughts